Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Configure Diaspora

+Diaspora needs to cache some web resources.
+To fix this:
+    bundle exec jammit

 For a local development instance, you can skip this step initially.

 Otherwise: Diaspora needs to know where on the internet it is.
 Copy config/app_config.yml.example